 07 of 10

-Thyme is so delicate, it is amazing how much scent and taste there is in each leaf.
+Thyme is so delicate, and it is amazing how much scent and taste there is in each leaf.
 Thyme is also wonderful for improving the taste of tomatoes.
-Try adding a creeping thyme to the front edge of your container garden.
+Try adding creeping thyme to the front edge of your container garden.
 While it spills over the side in a lovely wave of tiny flowers and leaves, know that it is also helping your tomatoes taste the very best.

 08 of 10

 You may be surprised to know that catnip makes a good companion plant for tomatoes.
 The truth is, it makes a great plant for beneficial insects that help protect your tomatoes.
 So, planting it in an area close by but not necessarily right next to, your plants is all you need to do.
 Try keeping this member of the mint family in check by planting in a pot.Continue to 9 of 10 below.

 Anise is another herb that is an excellent companion for tomatoes.
 It attracts and feeds many beneficial insects that will protect your tomatoes.
 An added benefit is the lovely plant itself.
 It makes a tall backdrop for the dark foliage and bright red fruits.

 Dill is yet another wonderful herb for a beneficial insect's home near your tomatoes.
 Do not plant dill right next to the vines, however.
 Neither the tomato nor the dill will grow well.
 Leave dill's frilly, light structure to grow in your beneficial insect garden, right near the tomatoes, and you will be inviting the very insects that will help protect your precious fruits.